An MA TESOL programme with overseas Teaching Practice placement.

 Work placement / study abroad

-TESOL student teachers got to teach in Gyor, Hungary for six weeks (full-time) or three weeks (part-time).
-They depart in February and return in April.
+TESOL student teachers got to teach in Gyor, Hungary for four weeks (part-time) in year 1 and 4 weeks in Northern Ireland in year 2.
+They depart for Hungary in February.
 Gyor is a beautiful central European city located midway between Budapest and Vienna.
 Our students teach in primary or secondary schools and are supported by Hungarian host teachers and staff of the university who stay in Gyor for that purpose.
 The module gives an authentic opportunity to teach English to non-native speakers of English.

 Fees and funding